Harvard University Department of History

 The Department of History at Harvard University (also known as the Harvard History Department) is a department of history located in Cambridge, Massachusetts, United States.
 The school offers bachelor's degrees in history, master's degrees in history, doctorate degrees in history, and a certificate in digital history.
+The department ranks as one of the top history departments in the United States and the world.